Wolfgang Droege

 Wolfgang Walter Droege (or Dröge) (25 September 1949 – 13 April 2005) was a German-born Canadian white supremacist, neo-Nazi and founding leader of the Heritage Front.
+He was killed during a bungled drug deal in 2005.

 Biography

 Early life

 Droege was born in Forchheim, Germany.
 His parents and grandparents had been enthusiastic supporters of the Nazi Party, and Julius Streicher was a friend of the family.
 Droege and his mother moved to Canada in 1962.
-In 1967, he moved back to Germany to join the military but was rejected for health reasons.
-He moved back to Canada and became a Canadian citizen in the early 1970s.
+In 1967, he moved back to Germany to join the military but was rejected for health reasons, so he returned to Canada and became a Canadian citizen in the early 1970s.

 1970s

-Droege became interested in far-right politics and joined an extremist group, the Western Guard, in 1974 at the prompting of Don Andrews and later joined Andrews's Nationalist Party of Canada.
+Droege became interested in far-right politics.
+He joined an extremist group, the Western Guard, in 1974 at the prompting of Don Andrews and later joined Andrews's Nationalist Party of Canada.
 He was arrested, charged, and convicted of damage to property and mischief in 1975 after spraying "white power" slogans along the route of the African Liberation Day march in Toronto.
-In December 1976 he joined the Ku Klux Klan, then led by David Duke, after attending the "International Patriotic Congress" in New Orleans organized by Duke.
-Droege was second in command to Canadian Grand Wizard James Alexander McQuirter and the pair attempted to start a KKK branch in Toronto and also organized for the Klan in British Columbia where he spread Duke's "one law for all" and "equal rights for everyone" slogans.
+In December 1976, he joined the Ku Klux Klan, then led by David Duke, after attending the "International Patriotic Congress" in New Orleans organized by Duke.
+Droege was second in command to Canadian Imperial Wizard James Alexander McQuirter and the pair attempted to start a KKK branch in Toronto.
+He also organized for the Klan in British Columbia where he spread Duke's "one law for all" and "equal rights for everyone" slogans.

 1980s

-In 1981, Droege helped organize a failed attempt, codenamed "Operation Red Dog", to invade Dominica and overthrow its government and restore deposed Prime Minister Patrick John to power.
+In 1981, Droege helped organize a failed attempt, codenamed "Operation Red Dog", to invade Dominica, overthrow its government, and restore deposed Prime Minister Patrick John to power.
 According to testimony presented at the trial of Droege and his nine co-conspirators, in exchange for restoring John to power, Droege would have been permitted to use the island as the centre of a drug-refinement and trafficking operation.

 The attempted coup went awry after a CFTR radio reporter who had been approached about an "exclusive story" decided to contact the police.
 Droege was sentenced to a three-year prison sentence for his mercenary activities.
 As it was launched from New Orleans, this event was derided as the "Bayou of Pigs" fiasco by critics such as Don Andrews.

 A book about the plot, by Canadian journalist Stewart Bell, was published in August 2008.

 In 1985, he was arrested in Alabama as an illegal alien and charged with cocaine possession, as well as possession of an illegal knife.
 He served four years of a 13-year sentence.
 Upon his release from jail in 1989, Droege went to Libya to attend a congress of what became the International Third Position and then returned to Canada to found the Heritage Front.